Technical Director/Production Manager Position

 Essential Duties and Responsibilities

-Support of Artistic Vision and Goals: Work with the MQF, Artistic Director, Guest Director and designers to ensure that each production achieves its goals in production.
-Providing technical support for other theater events and projects, including occasional facilities projects, as requested.
+Support of Artistic Vision and Goals: Work with the MQF, SA@S Artistic Director, Guest Director and designers to ensure that each production achieves its goals in production.

 Realization of Designs: Responsible for achieving technical production deadlines, establishing and maintaining production standards.
 Organizing and lead production meetings.
 Coordinating the transportation and installation of physical production needs across departments.
 Purchasing needed materials and supplies, and hiring appropriate rental equipment.
 Coordinating on-site construction of physical production needs.

-Budget Management: Evaluate the cost of each design in advance of construction and work closely with designers, directors and Artistic staff to make the project feasible, affordable and safe (including appropriate planning for weather conditions in outdoor spaces).
-Facilitate an accurate purchase and cash handling process for all production personnel.
+Budget Management: Evaluate the cost of each design in advance of construction and work closely with designers, directors and Artistic staff to make the project feasible, affordable and safe (including appropriate planning for weather conditions in outdoor spaces.
 Maintaining information regarding vendor contacts, pricing and product availability.

 Calendars/Scheduling: Forecast a production build schedule, including requisite labor and materials to bring production to completion on time and on budget.
 Develop load-in and strike calendar for each show.
 Maintain efficient use of the spaces.